Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 The Tiramisu Hero, 121 Tyrwhitt Road, Singapore 207548

 With an industrial grey space and a focus on coffee, Lucid keeps its eye firmly on the classics.
 Think black coffee, iced white, mocha and chocolate drinks.
-The collab between 37 Waves and Thoughts Bake also features desserts like banana bread and brownies on the menu, alongside its famed cloud cake made of white chocolate mousse and shortbread base.
+Don’t forget to indulge in desserts like banana bread and brownies on the menu, alongside its famed cloud cake made of white chocolate mousse and shortbread base.

 Lucid, 38 Hamilton Road, Singapore 209208

-New on the cafe scene, For The People sits on a stretch of hardware shops, cafes and backpacker hostels.
+For The People sits on a stretch of hardware shops, cafes and backpacker hostels.
 Step through the doors and you’ll find yourself in a welcoming minimalist space filled with designs in an array of geometric shapes and pops of colour.
-Its menu is pretty standard for a cafe, offering all-day brekkie, pastries, coffees, smoothies, cold pressed juices and beers.
-Signatures include fried chicken and waffles, beer battered fish and chips, wagyu beef burger and eggs benny.
-Psst: The cafe’s happy hour offers one-for-one craft beers from 5pm to 7pm daily.
-Come by for a chill hang if you’re in the area!
+Its menu is pretty standard for a cafe, offering all-day brekkie, pastries, coffees, smoothies, cold-pressed juices and beers.
+Signatures include fried chicken and waffles, beer-battered fish and chips, wagyu beef burger and eggs benny.
+Come by the cafe for a chill hang if you’re in the Jalan Besar area!